mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/reusable-modules.md

 </span>

 With the SDK you don't have to keep all your add-on in a single "main.js" file.
-You can factor your code into separate modules with clearly defined interfaces between them.
+You can split your code into separate modules with clearly defined interfaces between them.
 You then import and use these modules from other parts of your add-on using the `require()` statement, in exactly that same way that you import core SDK modules like